Alitalia investor denies talks under way to sell stake in airline

-MILAN (Reuters) - Italian holding company IMMSI (IMSI.MI) said on Monday no talks were under way for the sale of its 7.08 percent stake in the Italian airline.
+MILAN, Jan 7 (Reuters) - Italian holding company IMMSI said on Monday no talks were under way for the sale of its 7.08 percent stake in the Italian airline.

-“IMMSI, in confirming the comments released by Air France (AIRF.PA), denies the existence of any talks in course with the aim of selling (the stake),” IMMSI said in a statement.
+“IMMSI, in confirming the comments released by Air France , denies the existence of any talks in course with the aim of selling (the stake),” IMMSI said in a statement.

 Italian newspaper Il Messaggero reported on Sunday that Air France was in advanced talks to buy the whole of Alitalia.